Skip to content

 • Explicit, auditable responses for success/failure.

 Warden Supreme does not specify an encoding for its wire format.
-However, JSON has become the de-facto standard for many HTTP-based APIs.
-We therefore provide experimental, auto-generated schemas for Warden Supreme's datatypes.
+However, JSON has become the de facto standard for many HTTP-based APIs.
+We therefore provide experimental, auto-generated schemas for Warden Supreme's data types.
 These can be helpful for integrating third-party clients.

 Please note that these schemas really are experimental as of now.